FreeRTOS/iot-reference-arm-corstone3xx/docs/components/aws_iot/aws_tool.md

 - `clean_build`: if `auto`, will run the `build.sh` script for a clean build (with the `-c` flag) only when necessary.
 I.e. if `aws_clientcredential` is updated by the script.
 Otherwise, the script runs `build.sh` not from clean.
 If `true`, always run `build.sh` for a clean build.
 - `existing_certificate_arn` should be set to either a valid ARN for a certificate, or if you want the script to generate certificates for you, should be set to `CREATE_NEW_CERTIFICATE`.
 - `target_application` can be specified in the `.json` file, and <b>if not otherwise specified on the command line</b> this value will be taken as a default by the script.
+- `max_listed` is the number of items listed by each `list-*`  command, and for `list-all` the number listed by each category of AWS entity.
+- `force_delete`: if `true` then all `delete-*` commands with a `force-delete` parameter will force-delete, otherwise (assuming the force delete flag is not specified on command line), these deletion commands will not force-delete.
+For what the term `force-delete` means, see each command's `--help` description.

 Changing the `_DEFAULT` setting values is not recommended.
 Try to <b>change the user settings instead of the default settings</b>.
 Other commands in the Python file (such as `create-policy-only`) will <b>not</b> adhere to changes made to this settings file.